 How much will it cost to schedule a videoconference?

 It varies based on the videoconference.
 Please contact our videoconferencing coordinator who can provide you with a proposal.

-What conference rooms with videoconferencing capabilities are available here at the Health System?
+What conference rooms with videoconferencing capabilities are available here on the Sacramento campus?

 The most frequently used locations include:

 - Tower DCR

 - ACC Building, Room 3015B